 1. You may voluntarily provide us with information, including:

 - Your first and last name, postal address, country, email address, telephone number, user name, user ID, password, credit or debit card numbers and information and other payment informationand other information to use a Site;

 - Information when you contact or interact with us (for example, regarding support opportunities); and

 - Any other information you voluntarily provide us with including your comments and other content in connection with using the Site.

 - Domain name of your Internet service provider;

-- The Site pages that you visit and the time of your visits; and
+- How you use the Site, including the Site pages, emails, and advertisements that you view and the time of your visits.

 How We Use Your Information